-I have taught seminars and held research presentations at University Level and have ample experience in group teaching and public speaking.
+In addition, I have taught seminars and held research presentations at Postgraduate level and thus have experience teaching groups.

-I am currently finishing my PhD in the History of Psychology and Religious Studies at University College London, where I teach undergraduate and postgraduate seminars.
-I have spoken at a variety of conferences and have published articles in leading, peer-reviewed academic journals for Psychology and the history of Religious Studies.
+I was born in London to an English dad and Italian mum and am therefore bilingual.
+I currently live in London, where I am completing my PhD in the History of Psychology and Religious Studies at University College London.
+Through my academic career, I have had the opportunity to teach undergraduate and postgraduate seminars.
+I have also presented research papers at a variety of conferences, as well as publishing articles in leading, peer-reviewed academic journals for Psychology and the history of Religious Studies.

 Having tutored for over five years, I have learnt the value of a structured approach to teaching.
 My lessons are always interactive and customised to the student's needs, strengths and weaknesses.
 My teaching resources and materials are uniquely designed to engage students' interests while, at the same time, preparing them specifically towards their exams and assessments.

 One of the most important aspects of tutoring is understanding the specific needs of the student.
 Therefore, no two lessons I teach are exactly the same.
 In my first lesson with a new student, I try to gauge their current understanding.
 In subsequent lessons, we aim to build a solid foundation of conceptual knowledge, essay skills and exam technique.
 To achieve this, I use specific activities, for example, essay planing exercises, memory techniques and interactive quizzes.
 As lessons progress, we consolidate the knowledge and techniques learnt in previous lessons, so that they become ingrained in the student's understanding.